alexiwalker/eztry/README.md

-# retry-rs
+# eztry

-retry-rs is a utility to make retrying async functions easier
+eztry is a utility to make retrying async functions easier

 Providing access to the underlying retry executors and policies as well as simple-to-use proc macros that allow the caller to specify the logic of a function without having to consider retry logic for each usage